bosssnkc/zerowastehero/README.md

 ## Getting Started

+don't forget to create file in path android/secrets.properties and put Google Maps API key inside this file

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: